 Insights

-What is the best procedure to follow for Business Decisions
+What is the best procedure for making company decisions?

-Depending on the structure of your business, business decisions are ordinarily governed by your company’s constitution, owner agreements such as a shareholders agreement, unitholders agreement or partnership agreement and, where relevant, statute and common corporations law.
+Depending on the structure of your business, business decisions are ordinarily governed by your company’s constitution, owner agreements such as a shareholders agreement, unitholders agreement or partnership agreement, trust deed and, where relevant, corporations and common law.

 Where your business is owned and operated as a corporate structure, the key decision makers will be the directors and shareholders of the company.